jsakamoto/nupkg-selenium-webdriver-iedriver/README.md

 This package is ready for NuGet package restoring, and no need to commit the "IEDriverServer.exe" binary into the source code control repository.

+> **Warning**
+> Since Selenium WebDriver version 4.6 was released in November 2022 or later, it has contained ["Selenium Manager"](https://www.selenium.dev/blog/2022/introducing-selenium-manager/), which will automatically download the most suitable version and platform WebDriver executable file.
+So now, **you can run applications that use Selenium and manipulates web browsers without this package.** However, due to compatibility and some offline scenarios, we intend to keep this package for the time being.

 ## How to install?

 For example, enter the following command at the package manager console on Visual Studio.